imabutahersiddik/Ultimate-ChatGPT/README.md

 Yes, The Ultimate ChatGPT is constantly evolving with updates and improvements, and it has an active community of contributors.
 </details>

+## Promotion
+### Free Web Hosting from Decent Realized Web

+Decent Realized Web is offering 5 GB of free web hosting for a limited time.
+You can sign up for this promotion at [https://decentrealizedweb.xyz/free-hosting](https://decentrealizedweb.xyz/free-hosting).

+#### Supported Technologies

+The free hosting supports the following technologies:

+- HTML
+- PHP
+- PostgreSQL
+- MySQL
+- FTP
+- File Manager

+Take advantage of this promotion while it lasts!

 ## Contributors
 ### Abu Taher Siddik